Does A U Visa Lead To A Green Card?

 • You can enter the country freely.
 Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, can be used to request a waiver if you do not meet admissibility requirements.

-Qualifying for a Green Card Through U Visa
+Qualifying for a Green Card Through a U Visa

-It is possible to turn your U visa to a green card through a process known as adjustment of status.
-A U visa holder can change status of the U visa to being a permanent resident in the United States by fulfilling the following criteria:
+It is possible to turn your U visa into a green card through a process known as adjustment of status.
+A U visa holder can change the status of the U visa to a permanent resident in the United States by fulfilling the following criteria:

 • You have been living in the United States for three consecutive years after entering the country with a U non-immigrant visa, and you continue to hold the status of your visa at the time of applying for permanent residence.